MattMattV/my-stars/README.md

 - [go-fuck-yourself](https://github.com/adamryman/go-fuck-yourself) - go-fuck-yourself is a go wrapper that will make your code build, forcefully.
 - [chromedp](https://github.com/chromedp/chromedp) - Package chromedp is a faster, simpler way to drive browsers (Chrome, Edge, Safari, Android, etc) without external dependencies (ie, Selenium, PhantomJS, etc) using the Chrome Debugging Protocol.
 - [go-tools](https://github.com/dominikh/go-tools) - A collection of tools and libraries for working with Go code, including linters and static analysis
-- [autovpn](https://github.com/adtac/autovpn) - Easily connect to a VPN in a country of your choice.
+- [autovpn](https://github.com/adtac/autovpn) - Connect to a VPN in a country of your choice.
 - [pliz](https://github.com/agence-webup/pliz) - A CLI tool to manage web projects
 - [vitess](https://github.com/youtube/vitess) - Vitess is a database clustering system for horizontal scaling of MySQL.
 - [grumpy](https://github.com/google/grumpy) - Grumpy is a Python to Go source code transcompiler and runtime.